fiowro/pmm2-doc/virtual-appliance.md

 In this script, `[VERSION NUMBER]` is the placeholder of the version of PMM Server that you are installing.
 By convention **OVA** files start with *pmm-server-* followed by the full version number such as 1.17.0.

-To use this script, make sure to replace this placeholder with the the name of the image that you have downloaded from the [https://www.percona.com/downloads/pmm](Download Percona Monitoring and Management) site.
+To use this script, make sure to replace this placeholder with the the name of the image that you have downloaded from the [Download Percona Monitoring and Management](https://www.percona.com/downloads/pmm) site.
 This script also assumes that you have changed the working directory (using the cd command, for example) to the directory which contains the downloaded image file.

 </details>